ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 - Car Jeep Grand Cherokee, Y2017, Reg.No.YY0202PS
 - Mobile Station 5011, Address:...etc.

-Because there might be many managed assets, they are organized in a hierarchy of ***Managed asset groups***.
+Because there might be many managed assets, they are organized in a hierarchy of ***Managed Asset Groups***.

-## Managed assets - Maintenance schedules
+## Managed Assets - Maintenance Schedules

-When an asset is defined as specific ***Asset type***, it inherits some default maintenance schedules.
+When an asset is defined as specific ***Asset Type***, it inherits some default maintenance schedules.
 However, each asset might be of different age and wear and might have unique maintenance needs.
 Hence, the specific maintenance schedules of each specific managed asset are defined in

-***Managed asset Maintenance schedules***.
+***Managed Asset Maintenance Schedules***.

 For example: